 Did you know?
 In 2013, Eloise May Library was awarded with the local and regional Outstanding Building of the Year Award (government building category) by the Denver Chapter of the Building Owners and Managers Association.

-To mitigate the transmission of COVID-19, air quality standards have been raised in all libraries.
+Air quality standards have been raised in all libraries.
 Outdoor air intake has increased and upgraded air filtration systems reduce exposure to airborne disease.
-Air purifiers, ozone generators and needle point bipolar ionization were added.
-Needle point bipolar ionization treats localized air and surfaces and inactivates 99.4% of airborne viral and bacterial diseases, as well as occurring and seasonal allergies.
+Air purifiers, ozone generators and needle point bipolar ionization were added in 2020.
+Needle point bipolar ionization inactivates 99.4% of airborne viral and bacterial diseases, as well as occurring and seasonal allergens.

 RESPONSIBLE ENERGY & GREENHOUSE GAS REDUCTION